Agarciafernandez/MTT/README.md

-﻿This repository contains the Matlab implementations of Bayesian multi-target filtering and tracking algorithms.
+This repository contains the Matlab implementations of Bayesian multi-target filtering and tracking algorithms.
 The available algorithms and metrics are organised in the following folders.

 # Performance evaluation